Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 The UAW 2023 Stand-Up Strike.
 The September 14, 2023 UAW Stand-Up Strike against the Detroit Three under UAW President Shawn Fain hit GM alongside Ford and Stellantis.
 The strike expanded plant-by-plant rather than hitting every plant at once; the tentative agreement in late October 2023 was ratified by GM membership on November 16–17, 2023 with approximately 54 percent of votes in favor.
 The detail lives in the dedicated UAW subsection below.

 Where the tenure sits today.
-Barra remains Chair and CEO as of the April 20, 2026 DEF 14A.
-The 2026 proxy includes a shareholder proposal urging an independent-Chair split — the National Legal and Policy Center has put forward a recurring proposal asking GM to separate the Chair role; the board recommends against.
+Barra remains Chair and CEO.
+At the June 2, 2026 annual meeting shareholders again declined to require an independent-Chair split — the recurring National Legal and Policy Center proposal asking GM to separate the Chair role was rejected (roughly 152 million votes for against roughly 532 million against; Item 5.07 8-K).
 GM's response is that the combined-Chair-and-CEO model with a strong Lead Independent Director (Patricia F. Russo) provides effective independent oversight; see the combined-Chair-and-CEO-with-LID subsection.
 Succession-planning specifics are not publicly disclosed beyond what the proxy's Talent Development discussion narrates.

 Combined Chair and CEO model with Independent Lead Director